trilinos/Trilinos/cmake/std/atdm/README.md

 ```

-### chama/serrano
+### chama/serrano/skybridge

-Once logged on to the TLCC-2 machine 'chama' or the CTS-1 'serrano', 'eclipse'
+Once logged on to the TLCC-2 machine 'chama', a CTS-1 machine ('serrano', 'eclipse'
-or 'ghost' machines, one can directly configure and build on the login node
+or 'ghost') or skybridge, one can directly configure and build on the login node
-(being careful not to overload the node) using the `chama` and `serrano` envs,
+(being careful not to overload the node) using the `chama`,  `serrano`, or skybridge
-respectively.
+envs respectively.
 But to run the tests, one must run on the compute nodes using
 the `srun` command.
 For example, to configure, build and run the tests for
 say `MueLu` on 'serrano', (after cloning Trilinos on the `develop` branch) one
 would do: